Execution of Charles I of England: Executioner

 Overall, the most likely candidate for the executioner was Richard Brandon, the common hangman at the time of Charles's execution.
 He would have been experienced, explaining the clean cut, and he is reported to have received £30 around the time of the execution.
 He was also the executioner of other royalists before, and after, Charles's execution—including William Laud and Lord Capel.
 Despite this, Brandon denied being the executioner throughout his life, and a contemporary letter claims that he refused a parliamentarian offer of £200 to perform the execution.
 A tract published shortly after Brandon's death, The Confession of Richard Brandon, claims to contain a deathbed confession of Brandon to the execution of Charles, though it attracted little attention in its time and is now regarded as a forgery.

 Of the other suggested candidates: Peter had prominently advocated for Charles's death but was absent from his execution, though he was reported to have been kept at home through illness.
 Joyce was a loyal fanatic of Cromwell and had, earlier in the war, captured the King from Holdenby House.
 William Walker was a parliamentarian soldier who, according to local tradition, had confessed to the regicide several times.
 Bigg was a clerk of the regicide Simon Mayne and later hermit who, according to local tradition, became a hermit shortly after the Restoration out of fear for being tried as the executioner.

+Burial

+The sequence of events between Charles's execution and burial are not uniformly agreed upon in historical sources.
+In one account, Charles's corpse was immediately placed in a coffin and moved to a room in the Palace of Whitehall for public display for several days.
+Several sources report the body was embalmed at Whitehall before being moved to St James's Palace, though the date and location of this process is not certain.
+Most sources agree the embalming was performed by Thomas Trapham, the surgeon-general of the New Model Army.
+One contemporary source alleges that Trapham was ordered to sew Charles's head back onto his body, but no original documentation survives to substantiate this order.
+The body remained at St James's Palace until 7 February while Parliament decided where it should be buried.

+On 8 February, Charles was buried at St George's Chapel, Windsor Castle, in the quire vault containing the remains of Henry VIII and Jane Seymour.
+The location of Charles's burial was lost in time and rediscovered in 1813, when workmen for King George III inadvertently breached one of the walls of the vault.
+The Prince Regent ordered the identification of Charles's body among the vault's contents; identification was confirmed by an inscription of Charles's name in the lead coffin and the year of his death, as well as the brief physical removal of Charles's head, which proved it had been "severed from the body by 'a heavy blow, inflicted by a very sharp instrument.'"